 As a general matter, all directors are expected to attend our Annual Meetings.
-At our 2010 Annual Meeting, all directors were present.
+At our 2011 Annual Meeting, all directors, other than Theodore W. Ullyot who was not standing for re-election, were present.

 Do AutoZone's non-management directors meet regularly in executive session?